Born July 12, 1917July 12. Born in Chadds Ford, PA at the home of his parents, Carolyn Bockius Wyeth and Newell Convers

 Andrew Wyeth National Museum of Modern Art, Tokyo April 6 – May 19; The National Museum of Modern Art, Kyoto, Japan.
 May 25 – June 30, 1974 – catalogue published by Nihon Keizai Shimbun, Tokyo

 October 16, 1976Two Worlds of Andrew Wyeth: Kuerners and Olsons, Metropolitan Museum of Art, New York October 16, 1976 – February 6, 1977 was the first solo exhibition by a living artist presented by the Met.
 Wyeth and then-director Thomas Hoving would collaborate for years to come.

 May 1977Elected to Associate Membership of the Académie des Beaux-Arts, Institut de France, Paris.
 Wyeth makes his only overseas trip to accept the honor in May 1978.

 Summer 1978Andrew and Betsy Wyeth purchase Southern Island.
 Buildings extant on the island include a lighthouse and distinctive bell tower.
 The island becomes the setting of many Maine paintings including Sea Running.

 January 6, 1979Karl Kuerner dies at age 80.
 Wyeth had created a final portrait of Karl during his illness, Spring, in 1978.

-June 6, 1980Andrew Wyeth Royal Academy of the Arts, London June 6 – August 31, 1980 was the first exhibition by a living American artist at the Royal Academy.
+June 6, 1980Andrew Wyeth Royal Academy of the Arts, London June 6 – August 31, 1980 is the first exhibition by a living American artist at the Royal Academy.